The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 Of course, it’s completely normal to care for your parents, but depending on how intense this was, the roles can be reversed, and you start feeling like a parent to your own parents.

-You become attuned to their emotional needs and forget about your own.
+In this case, you become attuned to their emotional needs and forget about your own.
 And if you have siblings, you usually adopt the role of a second parent.

 This is especially aggravated if they experienced overly critical parents and felt ashamed of who they are, as this also enhances the pursuit for validation and perfectionism.